-The question of whether to use synthetic blend vs full synthetic engine oil has been of significant importance since semi-synthetic or synthetic blend oil was first introduced in the 1960s.
-The main considerations have to do with the higher price of full synthetic, which is commonly known as the superior choice when it comes to protecting your engine and ensuring that the oil lasts long enough.
-Since many drivers find it hard to afford oil changes with full synthetic compounds, synthetic blends are offered by many manufacturers as a cost-effective, yet highly efficient alternative that is still superior to conventional mineral motor oil.
+Synthetic blend oil was first introduced in the 1960s, and people have been curious about the difference between it and full synthetic engine oil ever since.
+Firstly: synthetic is more expensive, but is commonly known as the superior choice when it comes to long-lasting engine protection.
+Since many drivers don't want to pay the price for full synthetic compounds, synthetic blends are offered by many manufacturers as a cost-effective, yet highly efficient alternative that is still superior to conventional mineral motor oil.

 Why Is Full Synthetic Oil Used More Often?